Cover Image

 Based on how you design and use icons in your product, you can bring a feel of uniqueness to the brand.
 So here are my tips to help you design better icons.

-Tip 1 — Set up a grid
+Tip 1 — Set up a grid for the icon set

 You'll never create just a single icon.
 You always design a set.
 To make your set uniform, you will need a grid.